zero-radiance/zero-radiance.github.io/_source_/content/analytic-media.md

 We can also represent the relative error as precision by plotting the number of digits after the decimal point.
 Since decimal precision of 32-bit floating numbers is between [6-8 digits](https://www.exploringbinary.com/decimal-precision-of-binary-floating-point-numbers/), the approximation can be considered relatively accurate (particularly so for the range of typical values).

 {{< figure src="/img/chapman_approx_dig.png" caption="*Plot of precision of the approximation of the Chapman function for r = 6600.*">}}

+Of course, we must address the elephant in the room, \\(\mathrm{erfc}\\).
+Since it is [related](https://www.johndcook.com/erf_and_normal_cdf.pdf) to the [normal distribution](https://en.wikipedia.org/wiki/Normal_distribution), it has numerous applications, and, as a result, dozens of approximations.
+Unfortunately, most of them are not particularly accurate, especially across a huge range of values \\([0, \sqrt{R})\\) as in our case, and accuracy of \\(\mathrm{erfc}\\) greatly affects the quality of the full approximation.

+It took me a while to find the approximation developed by [Takuya Ooura](http://www.kurims.kyoto-u.ac.jp/~ooura/gamerf.html).
+He provides an impressive implementation (written C) accurate to 16 decimal digits.
+That's actually too accurate (and too expensive) for our needs, but it's relatively easy to remove a few terms in order to obtain a single precision version.
+A great thing about his approximation is that it includes the \\(e^{-x^2}\\) factor, which means we can approximate the entire term of Equation 44 inside the square brackets.

+---

 The fact that it is an approximation can be verified by comparing the values of the function to the values of the numerically evaluated integral using Mathematica: